frozzare/jquery.tweet.js/README.md

 * show - The amout of tweets to show.
 Default 0 (show all)
 * list - Append li tags around every tweets.
 Defult false
 * avatar - Show avatar.
 Default false
 * https - Use https instead of http.
-Default false
+Default false (No need to set this to true when https is the default protocol)

 ### Examples